Truly-Depressed-Developers/progresso-server/README.md

 # BITEhack 2023 server

-Server for an app created at BITEhack Hackathon 2022
+Server for an app created at [BITEhack Hackathon](https://bitehack.best.krakow.pl/) (5th edition, 2023)

 This repository is only for server.
 If you are looking for a client app, see the main repository at [Truly-Depressed-Developers/bitehack2023-client](https://github.com/Truly-Depressed-Developers/bitehack2023-client)